edwardlavender/flapper_appl/README.md

   - **A1: Depth use.** The depth-contour (DC) algorithm is used to examine the depth use of a selected individual over a one-month period in the MPA.
-  - **A2: Space use.** The mean-position, acoustic-centroid particle filtering (ACPF) and acoustic-centroid depth-contour particle filtering (ACDCPF) algorithms are used to reconstruct patterns of space use for a selected individual over a one-month period in the MPA.
+  - **A2: Space use.** The mean-position, acoustic-container particle filtering (ACPF) and acoustic-container depth-contour particle filtering (ACDCPF) algorithms are used to reconstruct patterns of space use for a selected individual over a one-month period in the MPA.